AprilShenk/only-yoga/README.md

 ## Overview

-**Only Yoga** This app will allow users to view yoga poses and see those poses in a routine.
-The app will have user authentication and once a user is registered and logged in they can create a daily log to take notes on the routines and poses they practiced.
+**Only Yoga** This app will allow users to view yoga poses.
+The app will have user authentication and once a user is registered and logged in they can create a daily log to take notes on the poses they practiced.

 <br>

 ## MVP

 The **Only Yoga** MVP will have full CRUD for logs.
-The database will have four tables, poses, routines, users, and logs and use postgreSQL.
+The database will have three tables, poses, users, and logs and use postgreSQL.
 The app will be built using Ruby on Rails and React.

 <br>